grdw/grdw/_posts/2025-05-24-my-journey-with-zio.md

 ```

 This seems to be a somewhat okay setup for now.
 The layers of folders I have to set up is quite jarring, but remembering Java from the good 'ol college days, I'm not quite sure if there's a way around this.
 After declaring the package names everywhere as `aoc2019` I'm properly setup to attempt the first puzzle of the Advent of Code 2019.
-While doing all of this, the feature I miss from `sbt` is to do `sbt new name-of-thing` and it just spewing out a similar folder structure to the thing above, but it seems like that's all based around custom third-party templates it needs to fetch from some GitHub repo, instead of having a very strongly opionated one-size-fits all solution, kind of like I'm used to from doing `cargo new` in Rust.
+While doing all of this, the feature I miss from `sbt` is to do `sbt new name-of-thing` and it just spewing out a similar folder structure to the thing above, but it seems like that's all based around custom third-party templates it needs to fetch from some GitHub repo, instead of having a very strongly opinionated one-size-fits all solution, kind of like I'm used to from doing `cargo new` in Rust.

 Regardless, the first thing I do is write some basic boilerplate in `Main.scala`, `DayOne.scala` and in `DayOneSpec.scala`: